 Whitbread understands the risks faced by Strata Managers and can arrange competitive Professional Indemnity Insurance policies to suit your needs.

-For more information, or a quote for Professional Indemnity Insurance, contact our resident Professional Indemnity expert, Holger Schnabel:
+For more information, or a quote for Professional Indemnity Insurance, contact one of our Professional Indemnity experts:

 This article is not intended to be personal advice and you should not rely on it as a substitute for any form of personal advice.
 Please contact Whitbread Associates Pty Ltd ABN 69 005 490 228 Licence Number: 229092 trading as Whitbread Insurance Brokers for further information or refer to our website.